Steven Woods: Career

 He then worked for Carnegie Mellon's Software Engineering Institute on product line development and practical software architectural reconstruction and analysis.

 In 1998 Woods co-founded Pittsburgh-based voice-portal infrastructure company Quackware with Jeromy Carriere and Alex Quilici.
 Quackware became Quack.com in 1999 and moved headquarters to Silicon Valley.

 It was funded September 1, 1999, and acquired August 31, 2000 by America Online.

 Quack.com claimed to be the first Voice Portal, and held patents around interactive voice applications, including "System and method for voice access to internet-based information".

 Woods was vice president of voice services for America Online and Netscape after the acquisition of Quack.com in September, 2000.

 He founded NeoEdge in 2002 under the name Kinitos along with former America Online, Netscape, and Quack.com colleagues including Jeromy Carriere.
 He served as an officer and on the board of directors from 2001 through 2010 in Palo Alto, California.

-Woods was the engineering director for Google in Canada from 2008 to 2021, where he joined joined Canadian Venture capital firm iNovia Capital as partner and CTO.
+Woods was the engineering director for Google in Canada from 2008 to 2021, where he joined Canadian Venture capital firm iNovia Capital as partner and CTO.